 That said, a healthy food campaign should not only burden the ones affected by chronic disease.
 Our systems in place should discover ways to offer good, nutritious food to vulnerable populations as well.

 5. We're living in extremes in which we can't live at all.

 The pervasive opinions have been either "hunker down and hope for a perfect vaccine" or "let's be dismissive."
 Needless to say, this is a pandemic of polarization with very little middle ground.
 But that middle ground is exactly where the science is.
 "Those are two silly extremes, yet all too few people have found their way to the middle path," Katz remarks.
 "And the middle, where science occurs, is routinely neglected."

 If we really learn to combine sense and science, we'd know that COVID is a highly dangerous virus for a small segment of the population.
+Of course, we also don't know what the long-term health implications are for people who have had mild or severe exposure to the virus; there's not nearly enough data for us to recommend either extremes.
 That said, we shouldn't ignore the risks entirely or throw our hands up in panic.

 "Recognize this virus can be respected yet not regarded as an end to life as we know it," notes Katz.